 This moth species typically has a wingspan of 1¼ to 2¼ inches, with reddish-orange to yellowish-orange wings outlined in black and white markings on the outer margins.

-These types of moths in New Mexico also have long palps and feathered antennae that aid in their smell detection during their evening flights.
+These moths in New Mexico also have long palps and feathered antennae that aid in detecting smell during their evening flights.

 These moths are strong fliers, capable of alternately sailing and flapping their wings for extended periods as they search for food sources.